indra-labs/indra/docs/formats.md

 This is not, obviously, something that necessarily evil nodes are going to abide by, but any that don't, and add arbitrary pad and/or snip off sentinels the client expects will flag themselves as mischief makers, or at least, that mischief happened along the path, putting all nodes in the path under suspicion, for use of automatically detecting anomalous behaviour that repeats and may be abusive.

-### Dummy Traffic

-Dummy traffic is traffic generated between relays according to their configured allowance beyond their paid traffic relaying that is used to help improve the complexity of tracing the path of messages through their routes.

-This traffic is of no direct benefit to relays, but will default in configuration to some value like a 10% cut out of the defined bandwidth quota, which is defined by bytes/time, such as a typical alocation of 1 terabyte per month on a VPS.

-The dummy traffic is not just arbitrarily sent at random times, although it could be triggered by things such as a peer not having traffic routed through it, but the primary trigger for dummy traffic generation could be in response to client initiated traffic.

-> todo: maybe this isn't needed at all, and needs to be client side configured only.
-This eliminates the complexity of an extra accounting system and moves the cost to the user who has the motivation to cloak their traffic better than other users in order to hide their message pathways more effectively, by increasing the combinatorial complexity of the path.

 ### Split

 Split is where the remainder of the message has 2 or more segments that each bear a header indicating a different destination.
 This could be used, for example, to create a liveness detection along an arbitrary route that conceals the return paths of this telemetry.